July 21, 2026

 There are many ways to value a business, some of which are more accurate than others and vary depending on market conditions and industry.

-Possibly the simplest method, a multiples approach can take into account a multiple of business earnings, a multiple of EBITDA, a multiple of SDE – or some combination of all three.
-The value is calculated by multiplying these figures by an industry-specific multiple.
+Multiples method: The multiples method values a business by multiplying its earnings by an industry-specific multiple, and it is possibly the simplest approach.
+It can take into account a multiple of business earnings, a multiple of EBITDA, a multiple of SDE, or some combination of all three.

-This method focuses primarily on income generated by the business at hand.
-The evaluation will often focus on Discounted Cash Flow (DCF), an analysis that estimates the value of a company based on future cash flow, adjusted to current value.
+Income-based valuation: Income-based valuation estimates a business's worth from the income it generates, most often through a Discounted Cash Flow (DCF) analysis that values a company based on future cash flow, adjusted to current value.
 This is done by forecasting cash flow for the next few years, then using a formula to calculate the present day value of those cash flows.

 Because the value is heavily weighted on estimates of future cash flow, there is significant room for error.
 For more risk averse buyers, this method might be more suitable when assessing stable companies with predictable cash flows.